Inside this article

 In the study, babies listened to 16 songs and lullabies from around the world while researchers observed their movements.
 They noted things like blinking, gaze direction, and pupil dilation to assess relaxation levels.
 The researchers also monitored heart rates and skin changes.

 The study showed that babies relaxed more to lullabies than other songs.
-This was true regardless of whether babies heard lullabies in their native or unfamiliar language.
+This was true regardless of whether babies heard lullabies in their native or an unfamiliar language.

 Things to consider while you’re warming up your voice